A Beginner's Guide on International Trademark Registration through Madrid System

 Third Stage: Substantive Examination by local IP Offices of Designated Contracting Countries

 The designated country will conduct a substantive examination to determine the protection of the international registration according to its domestic legislation respectively, in the same way as a direct filing to that Office, within the given time limit of 12 months or 18 months.
 In other words, each country will have its own discretion as to whether to grant the trademark protection.
-The refusal of IP Office of one country does not affect the scope of protection of another country.
+The refusal of the IP Office of one country does not affect the scope of protection of another country.

 Statement of grant of protection - Where there are no grounds of refusal and the IP Office agrees to grant protection on the trademark, it will send the statement to WIPO.

-Provisional refusal - IP Office of designated countries refuses the protection of international registration in its territory.
+Provisional refusal - IP Office of designated country refuses the protection of international registration in its territory.
 The Office will send an official refusal notice to WIPO, who will subsequently forward the said notice to you.

 No decision (Principle of “tacit acceptance”) - If no decision has been communicated to WIPO within the time limit, the mark is deemed to be protected in the designated countries.